-Accepting our true self is the most important milestone to health and genuine happiness.
+Accepting our true self is the most important milestone in health and genuine happiness.
 In order to get there, try these five effective strategies.

 “The deeper I go into myself the more I realize that I am my own enemy.” – Floriano Martins